MischaU8/yumyum/curves/join-curves-with-smooth-intersection_m51bOcK-fLo.md

 Version:
 Uploaded: 2023-05-21

-yum yum Floyd here with a quick tip for joining curves and creating smooth transitions in Plasticity start by making sure the curves and points share the same world space then select both curves and press J on the keyboard to create a single curve if you don't want the transition to be linear simply double-click on the point where the two curves intersect and you're all set
+Start by making sure the curves and points share the same world space, then select both curves and press `J` on the keyboard to create a single curve.

+If you don't want the transition to be linear, simply double-click on the point where the two curves intersect and you're all set.